mattrasband/Chromecast-Backgrounds/README.md

 You can customize the bahavior based on a few command line arguments, all of which are optional:

+* `help`:  Show the usage/help info for the command line arguments.
 * `settings`:  You can provide a string, which will be treated as the path to a settings file.
 If this is provided, no other arguments will be applied.
 This file can have the following (where "Boolean" is actually "true" or "false"):
     * ApplyWatermark=Boolean
     * ApplyGradient=Boolean